 The Beast of Hollow Mountain (1956) and The Valley of Gwangi (1969) pit cowboys against dinosaurs.
 Just for a difference we had Cowgirls vs Pterodactyls (2021), although Cowboys vs Dinosaurs (2015) is set in the present-day.
-The Last Sharknado: It’s About Time (2018) places a killer shark in the West engaged in a shootout.
+The Last Sharknado: It’s About Time (2018) places a killer shark in the West and has it engaged in a shootout.
 Copperhead (2008) features a town under attack by snakes.

 The Missing (2003) features a woman’s quest to rescue her daughters who have been abducted by an American Indian sorcerer.
 The White Buffalo (1977) is a retelling of Moby Dick (1851) that pits Charles Bronson’s Wild Bill Hickok against a mythic white buffalo.